ABA Therapy FAQ

 How Do I Know If Treatment Is Effective?

 ABA is used to improve functioning across all developmental domains, including communication skills, social skills, and self-care skills.
 ABA is the only treatment for ASD that has been designated as medically necessary.
-ABA’s focus on intensive service provision, data-driven analysis, and attention to skill acquisition simultaneous with
+ABA’s focus on intensive service provision, data-driven analysis, and attention to skill acquisition simultaneous with reduction in problem behavior provides a highly effective means of achieving substantive gains.
+ABA is increasingly covered by health insurance providers, making it an accessible treatment option for many families.

 What Makes ABS Different?